datasciencecampus/pygrams/docs/tech-report.md

 ### Post processing

 ## Issues when using mixed length phrases
 There are some issues when using mixed length phrases.
-That is for a given tri-gram ie. combustion engine, its associated bi-grams 'internal combustion' and 'combustion engine' as well as its unigrams 'internal', 'combustion' and 'engine' will receive counts too.
+That is for a given tri-gram ie. 'internal combustion engine', its associated bi-grams 'internal combustion' and 'combustion engine' as well as its unigrams 'internal', 'combustion' and 'engine' will receive counts too.
 So as a post-processing step, we deduct the higher-gram counts from the lower ones in order to have a less biased output of phrases as a result.